 La Petite Provence – Self-catering units

-- The apartment, 16 Shiraz, at La Petit Provence was almost similarly equipped to Val d’Or.
+- The apartment, 16 Shiraz, at La Petite Provence was almost similarly equipped to Val d’Or.

-- However, it was located on a grape farm with the vineyards being at our door step, which made for a beautiful view from all angles.
+- However, it was located on a vineyard with fruit bearing vines outside our door step, which made for a beautiful view from all angles.

 - The difference between the two places is that Val d’Or is very concerned with their guests’ well-being and the owners reside on the farm as well.
 At La Petite Provence there was no onsite staff as it is a self-catering apartment.
 The first time we saw anyone was on the day we left when the cleaners came at the time of check out.